-When I worked at home I could slip in a little fitness whenever I wanted, my day was pretty flexible, but ever since returning to office life it’s been harder trying to fit this into my day.
+When I worked at home, I could slip in a little fitness whenever I wanted, my day was pretty flexible, but ever since returning to office life, it’s been harder trying to fit fitness into my day.
 Harder but not impossible, especially with the addition of technology.
-I, like fifty-two per cent of wearable owners (MaRS Market Insights), find technology helps to keep me motivated around my healthy endeavours.
+I, like 52 percent of wearable owners (MaRS Market Insights), find technology helps to keep me motivated around my healthy endeavours.

 “Exercise app users are more likely to exercise during their leisure time, compared to those who do not use exercise apps, essentially fulfilling the role that many of these apps were designed to accomplish.”

 But where to start?
 The market is full of devices and apps that promise a better guidance on your fitness goals.
 If anyone knows technology and how to make it fit into my lifestyle, it’s the folks at TELUS.
 I mean, their new concept store is a prime example of how you can expect more from the brand.
 Set up a one-on-one session at your local store and you’re bound to come away inspired to start a new routine.

 I’m not a morning person but instead of hitting the snooze button I grab my Galaxy 6 smartphone and head for the bike, the recumbent bike that is.
 All it takes is 20-minutes (the amount of time I grab for a little extra sleep).
 I’ll usually pull up an acoustic playlist on Spotify through my phone which I can then control with an app on my Moto 360.

 From my watch I can see the song playing, skip to the next one, pause the song, all without having to juggle with my phone screen.
 Add to that my Jaybird X-2 Sport Wireless BUDS from TELUS and I can adjust the volume right from my ear buds.
 No matter how tired I am dragging myself upstairs, thinking that a little more sleep would be better than heading up to bike, I always feel more energized afterward.